An AI-driven BioTECHNology company

-Dr. Blaschuk founded Zonula, a privately held biotechnology company located in Montreal, Quebec, Canada.
-He has worked in the field of cell adhesion for over three decades and was a tenured Associate Professor on the Faulty of Medicine at McGill University from 1987-2021 (retired).
+Dr. Blaschuk has worked in the fields of cell biology and translational research for over three decades.
+He was a tenured Associate Professor on the Faculty of Medicine at McGill University from 1987-2021 (retired).
 Before starting Zonula, Dr. Blaschuk co-founded Adherex Incorporated in 1996, a publicly traded, McGill spin-off oncology company, where he served as Chief Scientist (1996-2005) and consultant (2005-2009).
 Adherex developed anti-cancer drugs targeting cell adhesion molecules (i.e. biological glues) based on intellectual property generated in Dr. Blaschuk's laboratory at McGill University.
 The Adherex drug ADH-1 (a cyclic peptide targeting the cell adhesion molecule, N-cadherin) reached Phase II clinical trials as an anti-cancer agent and was given orphan drug status by the FDA for the treatment of melanoma.
 Dr. Blaschuk thus has proven expertise in drug discovery and development from the laboratory to the clinic.
-Dr. Blaschuk has authored 88 scientific journals and is an inventor on 51 U.S. patents.
+He has authored 88 scientific articles (citations 6,000+) and is an inventor on 51 U.S. patents.

 Dr. Vaisburg has held senior positions at: